- 1 How to Choose the Best Cold Weather Sleeping Bag

 - 18 12.
 Outdoor Vitals Atlas

 While many enjoy camping in the summer, heading out hiking during the cooler months can be just as rewarding.
-There are fewer bugs; you won’t get overheated while hiking and nothing beats waking up to gorgeous autumn leaves and a warm cup of coffee.
+With winter camping there are fewer bugs; you won’t get overheated while hiking and nothing beats waking up to gorgeous autumn leaves and a warm cup of coffee.
 If camping in the cold sounds like your thing, don’t head out without the proper gear.
 Here’s a round-up of the best cold weather sleeping bags on the market to stop you freezing at night.
 (Read: Best Summer Sleeping Bags)

 How to Choose the Best Cold Weather Sleeping Bag

 First a word about the under appreciated sleeping pad.
-One of the most important bits of kit for cold weather camping is a sleeping pad.
+One of the most important bits of kit for cold weather or winter camping is a sleeping pad.
 Investing in a good pad makes the difference in two main areas:

 - The pad is your main protection from the ground frost or lower temperature under you